 - Chemical combination of hydrogen with carbon monoxide (methanol or wood alcohol)

-In this structure, C is carbon, H is hydrogen, O is oxygen and the hyphens are the chemical bonds between the atoms.
-For purposes of clarity, the bonds between the three hydrogen atoms and the left carbon atom are not shown.
+In this structure, C is carbon, H is hydrogen, O is oxygen.
 The OH (O-H) group on the molecule is what gives it the specific chemical properties of an alcohol.
 For the remainder of this article, when we say "alcohol," we mean ethanol.

 You will not find pure alcohol in most drinks; drinking pure alcohol can be deadly because it only takes a few ounces of pure alcohol to quickly raise the blood alcohol level into the danger zone.
 For various types of beverages, the ethanol concentration (by volume) is as follows:

-- Distilled spirits (e.g. rum, gin, vodka, whiskey) = 40 to 95 percent.
+- Distilled spirits (e.g. rum, gin, vodka, whiskey)= 40 to 95 percent.
 Most of the typical spirits purchased in liquor stores are 40 percent alcohol.
-Some highly concentrated forms of rum and whisky (75 to 90 percent) can be purchased in liquor stores.
+Some highly concentrated forms of rum and whiskey (75 to 90 percent) can be purchased in liquor stores.
 Some highly concentrated forms of whiskey (i.e. moonshine) can be made and/or purchased illegally.

 How Alcohol Enters the Body